mpanighetti/install-or-defer/README.md

 ### Packages

-Upload this package (created with munkipkg above) to the JSS via Casper Admin or via the JSS web app:
+Upload this package (created with munkipkg above) to the JSS via Jamf Admin or via the JSS web app:

 - __install_or_defer-x.x.x.pkg__